isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-24-spending-time-with-family.md

 <h4>Videos</h4>
 <h5>1.
 Life is Short, Family is Forever by Jane Carlson</h5>
-In this short video, Jane Carlson explores the hidden history of her family and explains the importance of sharing your knowledge with your family before it’s lost in time.
+In this short video, Jane Carlson explores the hidden history of her family and explains the importance of sharing the stories of our unique heritage with our families.
 <div class="bp-youtube"><iframe width="640" height="360" src="https://www.youtube.com/embed/TFs8jd01APk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=TFs8jd01APk" target="_blank">Life is Short, Family is Forever</a> (2012, June 23).
 TEDx Talks.